822bp/iu-weather/README.md

 Use `yarn start` to start the weather app.

 ### Setting the API Key:
-Create a file called `.env.local` and add this line:
+Create a file called `.env.local` on the root of this project and add this line:
 ```
 REACT_APP_OW_API_KEY = "[REPLACE THIS WITH THE API KEY]"
 ```
-Don't forget to replace the placeholder with the Api key.
+**Don't forget to replace "[REPLACE THIS WITH THE API KEY]" with the Api key.**